What My Ex Said To Me When We Broke Up Is The Most Sexist Thing You'll Read Today, I Promise

 I am very happy with how life has panned out for me.
 Like I said, I have worked to achieve what I have right now.
 I love my job, my family, my friends, and my soon-to-be husband.

-You know, sometimes I think about my childhood insecurities, (oh, there were plenty) and wonder how I turned out to be this confident person that I am today.Share
+You know, sometimes I think about my childhood insecurities, (oh, there were plenty) and wonder how I turned out to be this confident person that I am today.Share this quote

 The only answer I have for this doubt is that I believed in myself.
 I knew I know myself better than anyone else.
 So, whenever someone would call me names, I would not let that affect me.
 I would still walk with my head held high.

 I've never been good at sharing life lessons but one thing my horrible ex did teach is that you must never let anyone tell you that you're 'something' (read: ugly, fat, dark, stupid, boring etc..the list goes on).
-What people think of you reflects on them more than it does on you.Share
+What people think of you reflects on them more than it does on you.Share this quote

 You are what you aspire or aim to be and no one can stand in your way.